 Everyone has experienced drama played out in relationships before.
 When you hear the word, people often think of things like an emotional crisis, acting-out behavior, or manipulation.
 Drama by pure definition is “an exciting, emotional, or unexpected series of events” as well as “a play for theater, radio, or television.”

 An elegant depiction we use in psychology is that drama involves the breakdown of words.
 Some of this ties into needs for validation, stressful situations, or other relational patterns in which a dramatic trajectory is ‘chosen’ by the family member instead of a more grounded and conversational path.
 In this way, the person is expressing emotional states and trying to get needs met, but in an emotionally manipulative way.

-The word ‘chosen’ in quotations is deliberate – much of this may actually be unconsciously driven.
-Psychotherapy is helpful at bringing unconscious patterns into more conscious awareness, and when this happens, drama often tends to lessen in favor of a more fruitful dialogue.
+The word ‘chosen’ in quotations is deliberate.
+Much of this may actually be driven unconsciously.
+Psychotherapy is helpful at bringing unconscious patterns into more conscious awareness.
+When this happens, drama often tends to lessen in favor of a more fruitful dialogue.